g-walkersmith4492/slurp-client/README.md

 # Capstone Project

-## Link to API Respoitory
+## Link to API Repository

 https://github.com/g-walkersmith4492/slurp-api

 ## What Slurp does and how it works:

 Slurp is an application where users can review ramen restaurants, view others reviews of ramen restaurants, and search to find ramen restaurants domestically and around the world.
-You can search by location with the preference for best match, higest rated, or by price.
+You can search by location with the preference for best match, highest rated, or by price.
 The user can only use these features once they sign up for Slurp and sign in to their account.
 The user can edit their reviews and delete their reviews.
 The user also has the capability to change their password and sign out of their account.

 Slurp's back-end is built using Rails/PostgreSQL which accepts numerous attributes for a resource called Review.
 This was done using an open read controller, thus a signed in user can view the reviews of everyone using Slurp, but not edit or delete them.
 The user resource was already set up in the rails api template document.
 The relationship set up on the background is that a User has many reviews.
 The app is deployed on heroku so that it can be accessed by the deployed front-end.